-7. It’s a delightful warren of boutique stores
+7. Newcastle’s shopping is a delightful warren of boutique stores

 A shopping jaunt in Newcastle is an exercise in restraint, for the wide range of beautiful quality and often locally made wares.
 Darby Street has a high concentration of boutiques including Betty Mim, which focuses on locally made fashion, jewellery and textiles; Boho Luxe Trader, a premium lifestyle store for fashion and homewares; and Abicus, a long-standing fashion store that also has a great range of CDs, records and music books.

-Other places to seek out include Pappa Sven, a colourful Scandinavian homewares store; Maker store and studio, a unique collaborative, owned by five creatives selling their wares; Studio Melt, a bespoke jewellery store; and The All Story, a gallery store specialising in illustration, cartoons, and ‘art brut’ (raw art).
+Other places to seek out include Pappa Sven, a colourful Scandinavian homewares store; Maker store and studio, a unique collaborative, owned by five creatives selling their wares; Studio Melt, a bespoke jewellery store.

-8. Its monthly art and design market is one of the best
+8. The Newcastle art and design market is one of the best

 An absolute must for shopping is the monthly Olive Tree Markets, held at Civic Park.
 These premium art and design markets comprise more than 130 stalls made up of local artisans, designers and producers selling everything from handmade leather products to raw honey to locally designed swimwear.
 There is also a host of gourmet food trucks, live music and picnic areas set up under the leafy trees.
 It makes for a fun day out and supports local makers.